yungxsuccess/Horiseon-code-refactor/README.md

 Comments added to delineate each separation
 A descriptive title was added
 Links
-Link to the deployed website
+Link to the deployed website: https://yungxsuccess.github.io/Horiseon-code-refactor/

-Link to the code repository
+Link to the code repository: https://github.com/yungxsuccess/Horiseon-code-refactor

 Installation
 Upload index.html, license.txt, and assets folder to the deployed webserver.
 The assets folder contains images and CSS files.